code-carol/catbot/README.md

 # 🐱 CatBot

-### A chatbot where every time you write you're feeling sad it send back cat images so you can feel better
+### A chatbot where every time you write you're feeling sad, it send back cat images so you can feel better

 ## 🎨 Design